axelomega/omegamacs/README.md

 # Omegamacs

-A modern, modular Emacs configuration with comprehensive support for multiple programming languages, completion frameworks, and development tools.
+A modddern, modular Emacs configuration with comprehensive support for multiple programming languages, completion frameworks, and development tools.

 **Real Emacs for real developers - no training wheels, no abstractions, just powerful, readable code you can own and control.**